-CRISPR is a gene-editing tool which is spreading like a wildfire in the scientific community.
+CRISPR is a gene-editing tool that is spreading like wildfire in the scientific community.
 The main focus of CRISPR is in the medical field, but you know how researchers can be.

 Table of Contents